 - 1. Principal must submit request in writing to the HR department. - 2.
 The Substitute Teacher Staffing Technician will obtain additional information from the site, if necessary. - 3.
 The substitute will be restricted from viewing assignments at that school site only.
 Assignments at other sites will still be accessible.
 The District Office is not obligated to notify a substitute that they have been restricted from a school site. - 4.
-If a substitute wishes to discuss the reason for their restriction(s), they may contact the Administrative Assistant of HR to schedule a meeting with the Assistant Superintendent of HR.
-Email Toni Di Cicco at tdicicco@seq.org. - 5.
+If a substitute wishes to discuss the reason for their restriction(s), they may contact the Administrative Assistant of HR to schedule a meeting with the Assistant Superintendent of HR at (650) 369-1411 x22223. - 5.
 If a substitute is alleged to have inappropriately touched or abused a child, the case will be reported to School Police.
 School Police will conduct an investigation and report the findings to the Division of Human Resources who will place the substitute on inactive status.